Performance Tools and Libraries

 ClusterCockpit Monitoring Framework

 ClusterCockpit is a collection of software components to build a cluster-wide job-specific performance monitoring infrastructure.
-There is no stable release yet, but we are working on it.
+ClusterCockpit is used in production at several Tier-2 HPC computing centers.
+It should work for small to medium HPC clusters.

 Open-Source: ✓